aryashah2k/Prediction-Of-PCOS-Using-Optimized-ML-Classifiers/Dataset/README.md

-# Prediction of Polycystic Ovary Syndrome (PCOS) Uisng Optimized Machine Learning Classifiers
+# Prediction of Polycystic Ovary Syndrome (PCOS) Using Optimized Machine Learning Classifiers

 This directory contains the Datasets used throughout the Research Project: